 ＜Open Call Project SOCIAL DIVE＞

-The interactive project by 2.5 architects involves landfills.
-They will conduct fieldwork and collaborative exhibition/installations using recyclable materials, to explore unsettled areas called “Aomi 3-chome frontier”, the latest reclaimed lands in Tokyo.
-We aim to expose the issues of our daily lives through our project that embodies the sense of this specific site.
+The interactive project by 2.5 architects concerns reclaimed land along the Tokyo waterfront.
+They will conduct fieldwork and develop collaborative installations using recyclable materials to explore “Aomi 3-chome frontier”, the latest landfill site in Tokyo that still remains nameless and uninhabited.* By embodying the essence of this site, the project aims to expose the issues each of us face in our daily lives.

-2020 is a year that this final landfill site, filled with garbage from the metropolis, would be converted to a venue for the Olympics.
+This final landfill site, filled with garbage from the metropolis, was intended to be converted into a venue for the Olympics.
 Is it possible to find any genius loci in such a place that keeps changing every moment?

 According to geologists, we are in an era where the current sea levels are miraculously stable.
 Although most cities were built on shores and reclaimed lands, we have no idea when the sea levels will shift.
 “Aomi 3-chome frontier” is fleeting from a global perspective, but at the same time is a land that has been developed and reclaimed over the years.
 It is a frontier of the metropolis as well as an area most likely to disappear in the sea.